ercdude/helperpapers/conan-basic-en.md

     ```

-     When executing a `conan install` with our file setting `conaninfo.txt`, the _Conan_ will verify if the desired packages (`gtest`, `Qt`and `libzip`) exists if there is any, and in case there isn't any in my local _cache_, it will be downloaded.
+     When executing a `conan install` with our file setting `conanfile.txt`, the _Conan_ will verify if the desired packages (`gtest`, `Qt`and `libzip`) exists if there is any, and in case there isn't any in my local _cache_, it will be downloaded.
 After resolving the "instalation" of the dependencies, the _Conan_ will generate the needed files for the project integration according to your/yours `generators`, in our case the `Cmake`.
 On `options`we have the `gtest:shared=True`and `Qt:shared=True`, this means we want the `Qt`and the `gtest`to be used as dynamic (shared) libraries.

- * [`conaninfo.py`](https://docs.conan.io/en/latest/reference/conanfile.html): Is a file more complex than `conaninfo.txt`, but it posses a bigger gama of controls that can be used with Conan.
-Usually it is more used for the packing of the project, but for the consumption it also has a few advantagens when compared to `conaninfo.txt`, such as `python`'s functions.
+ * [`conanfile.py`](https://docs.conan.io/en/latest/reference/conanfile.html): Is a file more complex than `conanfile.txt`, but it posses a bigger gama of controls that can be used with Conan.
+Usually it is more used for the packing of the project, but for the consumption it also has a few advantagens when compared to `conanfile.txt`, such as `python`'s functions.
 We are going to use the same dependencies above with a few more functions to make the build easier as an example.

-   _conaninfo.py_
+   _conanfile.py_
    ```
    from conans import ConanFile, CMake